Modern Slavery Act - Transparency Statement

 - Started a risk assessment of our first-tier supply chains by:

-- Appointed an independent third party, DQS UK Ltd, to conduct an audit of our supply chain validation and performance against criteria including labour and human rights We have introduced an Anti-Slavery and Human Trafficking Policy.
-We have Whistle-blowing and Grievance Policies in place to protect employees.
+- Appointed an independent third party, DQS UK Ltd, to conduct an audit of our supply chain validation and performance against criteria including labour and human rights.
+We have introduced an Anti-Slavery and Human Trafficking Policy.
+We have Whistle-blowing and Grievance Policies in place to protect employees, as a certified ILM International Leadership & Management accredited centre training is delivered on a global basis.
 We have appointed a dedicated team to integrate ISO26000 guidance on social responsibility within our business, including standards relating to labour practices and human rights.
+We are accredited to OHSAS 18001:2007 & ISO 14001:2015 and are now working towards our transition to ISO 45001:2018.

 - Assessed the modern slavery risks in lower tiers of our supply chain